-Chasm Lake is a 7.9 mile moderately trafficked out and back trail located near Estes Park, CO that features a waterfall and is rated as moderate.
+Chasm Lake is a 7.9 mile moderately trafficked out and back trail located near Estes Park, Colorado that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, birding, horses, and snowshoeing and is accessible from June until October.
 Horses are also able to use this trail.

 Take Hyw.
 7 out of Lyons to Longs Peak trailhead.